 The Behavior CodeA Practical Guide to Understanding and Teaching the Most Challenging Students

-Jessica’s First Book, The Behavior Code: A Practical Guide to Understanding and Teaching the Most Challenging Students, with Nancy Rappaport, was published by Harvard Education Press, April 19, 2012.
+Dr. Minahan’s First Book, The Behavior Code: A Practical Guide to Understanding and Teaching the Most Challenging Students, with Nancy Rappaport, was published by Harvard Education Press on April 19, 2012.

 Learn a systematic approach for deciphering causes and patterns of difficult behaviors and how to match them with proven strategies for getting students back on track to learn.